Michael Palmer, MD

 2. Monkeypox skin lesions

 The skin lesions in monkeypox (pictures taken from ) look very much like those in smallpox; they are large and sometimes confluent.
 The lesions are initially flat and red, then raised, and finally form vesicles and pustules.
-Lesions at various stages can be observed simultaneously.
 The mucous membranes and, in severe cases, interior organs are affected as well.
 Unambiguous differentiation from smallpox—assuming it is still or again in circulation—or from infection with other, rarer poxviruses would require laboratory methods.